nickw1/openpanos/demo-app/README.md

 # OpenPanos demo app

-This is the simplest possible demo application for OpenPanos.
+This is one of the simplest possible demo applications for OpenPanos.
 It loads panoramas stored in a PostGIS database and, using the OpenPanos server, links them using GeoJSON data derived from a PostGIS database with the schema produced from [osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql).